zamioku/Cucumber_WebDriverIO/README.md

 Please read if you have questions about the way I wrote these scripts.

-About Babel:
+# About Babel:

 I had to install Babel to compile my scripts into ES6 in order to use module.exports

-About the support files:
+# About the Support files:

 There will come a time where you may want some logic to be handled outside of the Page Object.